-- For children in Reception classes: - Class sizes will be limited to 30 children per school teacher.
+For children in Reception classes:

+Class sizes will be limited to 30 children per school teacher, as per infant class size legislation.

 Only under exceptional circumstances, and where the quality of care and safety of children is maintained, will changes be made to the ratios.
 Parents will be informed about staffing arrangements and, when relevant and practical, will be involved in staffing arrangement decisions.